TDStrasser/Kookaberry-Reference-Guide/docs/source/peripherals.rst

 There are many Internet forums and repositories that provide module software code and help on getting accessories to work with
 **MicroPython** micro-computers such as the **Kookaberry**.
 Notable among the repositories is GitHub.

 The Kookaberry's built-in software modules are described in the following sections.
+Supported peripherals include:

+- buttons, other digital switches, and electrically compatible digital signals
+- analogue signals from potentiometers, and from analogue sensors for distance, light, sound, proximity, heart-rate etc.
+- RGB colour LED arrays known as NeoPixels
+- servos and electrical motors
+- digital sensors for acceleration, magnetism, temperature, humidity, air pressure, light, infra-red, electric voltage and current
+- battery time sources and clockwise
+- digital serial communications with radio transceivers and other computers

 .. toctree::
     :caption: Built-in Peripheral Modules